brookman1/brookman1/_posts/2025-08-29-LLM-Image-Generation.markdown

 Possibly Copilot has changed and the above results are unreachable.
 Save your prompts guys! 👈

-## Big Furry Dog Licking Glass from Claude
+## Big Furry Dog Licking Glass by Claude
 The prompt:
 > Make a picture of a big furry dog licking glass.
+While the picture below is not the most artistic, realistic, or entertaining: it shows that Claude has potentially a useful tool for image generation.
+The fact that it does SVG format makes me expect something more interactive or responsive with the right prompt.

 {::nomarkdown}
 <svg viewBox="0 0 400 300" xmlns="http://www.w3.org/2000/svg">